8 Array Formulas

 - MUNIT

-- Returns the identity matrix for the specified dimension.
-Mostly used in combination with other matrix functions, such as MMULT.
+Returns the identity matrix for a given dimension.
+Primarily used with other matrix functions like MMULT.

 - MMULT